 The Public Company Accounting Oversight Board (PCAOB) conducted conversations with audit committee chairs on the effects of COVID-19 on financial reporting and the audit and published a summary of those conversations (PCAOB Summary).2 According to the PCAOB Summary, addressing the risks relating to the shift to a remote workforce was a prevalent theme raised by audit committee chairs, including whether additional time will be needed to conduct the audit remotely, the complexities remote working might have on the audit and the impact of remote working on internal control over financial reporting and cybersecurity risk.
 The PCAOB Summary also highlighted a number of points for audit committees to consider when communicating with auditors during COVID-19, including discussing if any audit procedures or disclosures may need to change as a result of COVID-19.
-The PCAOB Summary provides a helpful framework not only for questions that audit committees may want to consider expanding upon in their audit committee reports.
-Companies and their audit committees may want to consider expanding upon in their audit committee handled the issues raised by the PCAOB Summary, in addition to any other expanded disclosures they choose to provide in their audit committee reports.
+The PCAOB Summary provides a helpful framework not only for questions that audit committees may want to consider in the COVID-19 environment, but also for topics companies and their audit committees may want to consider expanding on in their audit committee reports.
+Companies and their audit committees may find it useful to address how the audit committee handled the issues raised by the PCAOB Summary, in addition to any other expanded disclosures they choose to provide in their audit committee reports.

+Letters to Shareholders

-Letters to Shareholders.
-Many companies include a letter to shareholders from the company's chief executive officer, board chair or the full board of directors at the beginning of the proxy statement (or annual report) discussing major developments over the past year.
-To the extent that a company chooses to include such a letter, it is a natural place to include some description of COVID-19's impact on the company and the company's response to the effects of the global pandemic.
+Many companies include a letter to shareholders from the company's chief executive officer, board chair, or the full board of directors at the beginning of the proxy statement (or annual report) discussing major developments over the past year.
+To the extent that a company chooses to include such a letter, it is a natural place to include some description of the impact of COVID-19 on the company and the company's response to the effects of the global pandemic.

+Human Capital

-Human Capital.
-The COVID-19 pandemic has heightened interest in human capital matters, with investors seeking engagement on many topics, including protecting the health and safety of employees and customers, remote working issues, succession planning and the impact of these matters on business continuity.
+The COVID-19 pandemic has heightened interest in human capital matters, with investors seeking engagement on many topics, including protecting the health and safety of employees and customers, remote working issues, succession planning, and the impact of these matters on business continuity.
 In addition, protests over racial and social injustice and other diversity matters have sparked conversations regarding explicit and implicit discrimination in the workplace.
 Even before the pandemic, human capital had been discussed within the ESG context, especially as issues such as board and workforce diversity and pay equity received greater attention.
 Now, as a result of the confluence of COVID-19 and social unrest layered on issues already part of the ESG dialogue, human capital is poised to play a magnified role in the 2021 Proxy Season.